-My go-to graphic design app right now is Canva.
-There are thousands of templates to craft the perfect social media post, cover image and more!
+For years now, my go-to graphic design app has been Canva.
+There are thousands of templates, images, and elements to craft the perfect social media post, cover image, and more!

 You can find even more resources to make print media such as business cards, logos, invitations and flyers.

 I make custom designs and use an actual software for these areas, but it’s a good tool to use for mockups to present to clients.

 I even recommended the app to one of my clients to brand his photography work.

 4. Photo editing

 The other part of keeping your image attractive is making sure photos are on point.
 That means having pictures in the right size, color tone, resolution and shape.

 Instagram has built-in filters, but Facebook and other platforms give you little to work with.

 As part of your design process, keep a few photo editing tools on hand for #shareworthy images.